With inflation running hot, real estate is a refuge

 Housing market's rise preceded inflation surge

 The increase in home prices started before the inflationary pressures of the last year, as a shortage of homes, and the pandemic-fueled migration to the suburbs and smaller cities, spurred bidding wars and double-digit-percentage hikes in many cities.

-These increases are hitting families looking to buy in the single family residential (SFR) space, as well as investors, a group that now includes some deep-pocketed institutions like JP Morgan, Blackstone and the Toronto-based investment firm Tricon Residential, which plans to invest $5 billion in single-family rental homes in the U.S. in partnership with Teacher Retirement System of Texas and Pacific Life Insurance Company.
+These increases are hitting families looking to buy in the SFR space, as well as investors, a group that now includes some deep-pocketed institutions like JP Morgan, Blackstone and the Toronto-based investment firm Tricon Residential, which plans to invest $5 billion in single family rental homes in the U.S. in partnership with Teacher Retirement System of Texas and Pacific Life Insurance Company.

 John Burns Real Estate Consulting estimated that some $45 billion in institutional money flowed into the SFR and build-to-rent sectors in 2021.